Judge bars Kanye West from appearing on Arizona’s ballot

 It’s unclear whether Clayton has any connections to the Democratic Party.
 He said in a statement that he filed the legal challenge to West’s campaign because he didn’t want voters to be confused by seeing unqualified candidates on the ballot.

-Attorney Tim LaSota, who represents West in the Arizona challenge, has brushed aside criticism that West is trying to be a spoiler aimed at hurting Democratic nominee Joe Biden’s chances in Arizona.
-He said Clayton’s lawsuit was aimed at denying voters a choice.
+LaSota has brushed aside criticism that West is trying to be a spoiler aimed at hurting Democratic nominee Joe Biden’s chances in Arizona.
+He has said Clayton’s lawsuit was aimed at denying voters a choice.